American Baptist Home Mission Society: Work among Native Americans

 The Home Mission Society sent missionaries to America's frontier, including some work with "Indians and Negroes," but it was not until after 1865 that the trust for Indian work in the United States, which had almost been extinguished during the Civil War, was transferred by the Missionary Union (later the ABFMS and International Ministries) to the Home Mission Society.
 By 1877, 13 home missionaries were at work among the Creek, Seminole, Delaware, Shwano, Kickapoo, Sac, and Fox in Indian Territory (modern Oklahoma).
 The WABHMS commissioned in its early years Mrs. E.A.
 Shaw, M.D., and Mrs. C. Bond (a Choctaw Christian) to serve with the Choctaws and Chickasaws in Indian Territory.
 Almon C. Bacone opened the Indian Normal and Theological School at Tahlequah in 1880.
 In 1881, the Creek Nation House of Warriors and House of Kings passed a bill to grant 160 acres to the American Baptist Home Mission Society to build a campus at Muskogee.
 The school was officially transferred to the Muskogee campus in 1885.
 At Bacone's death, the school was renamed Bacone College.

+Meanwhile, in Montana, Crow people were facing assimilationist policies including the placement of their children in boarding schools.
+To avoid the removal of their children from the reservation, Crow leaders invited the American Baptist Home Mission Society to establish a school at Lodge Grass, Montana.
+In December 1903, William and Anna Petzoldt moved to the Crow Indian Reservation and founded the mission there.
+The school opened in 1904.

 In 1914, the Oklahoma Baptist Convention voted to singly align with the Southern Baptist Convention.
 Home Mission Society work with the "civilized tribes" ended, work with the "blanket tribes" expanded in western Oklahoma, and new opportunities opened in Arizona, Montana, and California.